-A recent call went out in the translation and localization industry requesting from language service providers (LSPs) to participate in a report to profile some of the more creative and innovative suppliers.
+A call on globalwatchtower.com opens in a new window on Oct 28, 2008 titled “Innovative LSP Where Art Thou” went out in the translation and localization industry.
+It requested from language service providers (LSPs) to participate in a report to profile some of the more creative and innovative suppliers.
 Only three suppliers responded with mediocre answers.

 This is not surprising.
-Only three companies responded not due to lack of innovation, but because the focus on innovation alone will not yield significant results.
+Only three companies responded.
+This is not due to lack of innovation, but because the focus on innovation alone will not yield significant results.

 How do leading accounting firms use innovation to differentiate themselves?
 What do successful dentists offer that is unique in the area of innovation?
 What about lawyers?
-When an innovative product is used by one and proven to be a good return on investment, it is gradually adopted by all, annulling its competitive value.
+When a company uses an innovative product and proves it to be a good return on investment, many will gradually adopt it, annulling its competitive value.

 Translation and Localization, is a professional service, heavily dependent on laborious work.
 This is why most companies outsource it!

-The key to success is not in one distinctive innovation, but in hundreds of tiny innovations used during all day-to-day activities.
+The key to success is not in one distinctive innovation.
+It is in hundreds of tiny innovations used during all day-to-day activities.

-We win our clients because we are in the right place, at the right time, and project confidence in our ability to do the work on budget, on schedule and based on the client’s requirements.
+We win our clients because we are in the right place, at the right time, and project confidence.
+Confidence in our ability to do the work on budget, on schedule and based on the client’s requirements.
+We deliver according to set expectations over 97% of the time, on the first time.
+100% on the second time.
 Do we use technology in the process?
 You bet we do.
 Is technology why our clients come to us and keep coming to us year after year?
 A resounding no!

 In the Translation and Localization industry, just like most service industries, innovation is 5%, unglamorous perspiration is the dominant rest!

-Join our “Translation Management Systems” Webinar to learn how you can enhance collaboration, streamline the translation/localization process and track quality and project status!
+To learn how you can enhance collaboration, streamline the translation/localization process and track quality and project status, download the below whitepaper!